apache/drill/_docs/architecture/015-drill-query-execution.md

 ![]({{ site.baseurl }}/docs/img/query-flow-client.png)

 The Drillbit that receives the query from a client or application becomes the Foreman for the query and drives the entire query.
 A parser in the Foreman parses the SQL, applying custom rules to convert specific SQL operators into a specific logical operator syntax that Drill understands.
 This collection of logical operators forms a logical plan.
-The logical plan describes the work required to generate the query results and defines what data sources and operations to apply.
+The logical plan describes the work required to generate the query results and defines which data sources and operations to apply.

 The Foreman sends the logical plan into a cost-based optimizer to optimize the order of SQL operators in a statement and read the logical plan.
 The optimizer applies various types of rules to rearrange operators and functions into an optimal plan.
 The optimizer converts the logical plan into a physical plan that describes how to execute the query.